Prohibited in checked baggages

 There are regulations for the amount of LAGs carried in hand baggage for international flights:

-Only liquids, aerosols and gels for personal and cosmetic use are allowed, placed in small containers of no more than 100ml/3.3oz, all placed inside a resealable 7.9 x 7.9 inches plastic bag with a maximum capacity of 1 liter (33.8 oz.) per passenger.
-All LAGs must go into the bag, which will be sealed completely.
+Only liquids, aerosols and gels for personal and cosmetic use are allowed, placed in their original containers as long as they do not exceed 100ml / 3.3oz, all placed inside a single resealable plastic bag with a maximum capacity of 1 liter (33.8 oz.) per passenger.
+All LAGs must effortlessly fit in the bag, and it must seal completely.
+It is important to note that no LAG will be accepted inside a container over 100ml /3.3oz, even if it is not full.

 The passenger must provide his/her own resealable bag and be prepared before passing through the airport's security filters.
 The bag will be checked at control points and go through the x-ray scan, so it's advisable to keep it in an easy-to-access place.